-If you are not already on the Research Seminar List, please contact the Rev’d Wade Bellesbach (firstname.lastname@example.org).
+Online seminars will be held on MS Teams.
+If you are not already on the Theology or Logos seminar mailing lists, but would like a link, please contact the Rev’d Wade Bellesbach (firstname.lastname@example.org).